c4a-ri/dialbb/docs/document-en/source/051_builtin_blocks.md

   - `instruction` (string)

-    This is used as the system role message when calling the ChatGPT API.
+    This is used as the system role message when calling the LLM.
 It is only used during text generation.
 See [this](https://github.com/c4a-ri/dialbb/blob/main/dialbb/util/globals.py)default for the default value.

   - `temperature` (float)

-    This specifies the temperature parameter for GPT.
+    This specifies the temperature parameter for LLM.
 The default value is `0.7`.
+It is ignored when the LLM is `gpt-5x`.

   - `temperature_for_checking` (float)

-    This is the temperature parameter of the GPT used during conditional evaluation.
+    This is the temperature parameter of the LLM used during conditional evaluation.
 If this is not specified, the value of `temperature` will be used instead.
+It is ignored when the LLM is `gpt-5x`.

   - `situation` (list of strings)

-    A list that enumerates the scenarios to be written in the GPT prompt.
+    A list that enumerates the scenarios to be written in the LLM prompt.
 If this element is absent, no specific situation is specified.

   - `persona` (lis of strings)

-    A list that enumerates the system persona to be written in the GPT prompt.
+    A list that enumerates the system persona to be written in the LLM prompt.

     If this element is absent, no specific persona is specified.

   - `cautions` (list of strings)

-    A list of cautionary notes or warnings intended for the system to be written in the GPT prompt.
+    A list of cautionary notes or warnings intended for the system to be written in the LLM prompt.

     If this element is not present, no cautions are specified.